The Truth about Steve Rude

 2. Another undigested bit of beef:

-nother truth is, that talent-wise I'm barely any different than most of you.
+Another truth is, that talent-wise I'm barely any different than most of you.
 I've always been a moderate learner.
 Not slow--but certainly not fast either.
 Sure, I had a natural talent for art as a kid, otherwise I'd be doing something other than what I do.
 I might be someone growing those walnut trees.

 Like most of you, I was in the middle, talent-wise.
 Anyone who's ever attended art school knows of the various prodigies who came in painting like masters barely before their first semester.
 I've seen my share of them over the years and what they have is apparently just as natural to them as being good in Particle Physics is to someone else.
 It's pretty certain they'll have shortcomings in areas you probably excel at, and you never know how these people are going to turn out in the long run.
 You are what you are, right?
 The truth is, I've never been anything like those exceptionally gifted learners.
 Just look at the early sketchbook drawings my 17 yr. old daughter "Super" has been posting online to see the truth in that.

-that nobody can really explain, is some kind of compulsion or drive I had to make something of myself.
+The only thing that perhaps did separate me from others, one that nobody can really explain, is some kind of compulsion or drive I had to make something of myself.

 The truth is, I've always hated the idea of being ordinary.
 To me, ordinary is something to be feared and warned about.
 Ordinary is someone who just floats through life oblivious to where he stands in the world, cares little of self-improvement, or trying for real accomplishments.